speedchecker/speedchecker-sdk-ios/README.md

   - Development Target 12.1 or later

 ## Installation
-1. Place the SpeedcheckerSDK.framework and all other frameworks from SDK folder into your Xcode project.
+1. Place the SpeedcheckerSDK.xcframework and all other frameworks from SDK folder into your Xcode project.
 We recommend you to copy it rather than to reference from an other location.
 2. In your application target, go to General tab, section Frameworks, Libraries, and Embedded Content, and set "Embed & Sign" for all added frameworks.
 3. Go to Build Phases tab and recheck it’s added in Link Binary With Libraries and also in the Embedded Frameworks section.
 4. Now the SpeedcheckerSDK framework should be importable to your code.